Low noise transistor microwave amplifiers

 [Sch] Schleeh, J., Mateos, J., Íñiguez-de-la-Torre, I. et al. Phonon black-body radiation limit for heat dissipation in electronics.
 Nature Mater 14, 187–192 (2015) doi:10.1038/nmat4126

-Controllable quantum systems such as quantum computers based on platforms like superconducting qubits are now a topic of immense interest.
+Quantum computers based on platforms like superconducting qubits are now a topic of immense interest.
 In the near-term, the most promising prospects for their application is in quantum simulation, where they may enable the study of highly entangled quantum systems that are out of reach of classical computers.
-The use of quantum information to improve sensors and detectors is also a nascent field with applications that are yet to be determined.

 Schematic of the QITE algorithm.
 Left: Imaginary time evolution by a Hamiltonian term h[m] acting on k qubits can be reproduced by a unitary with domain size D > k.
 Right: As the state is evolved in imaginary time, the correlation length in the state increases, and therefore the domain size required increases.
 If the correlation length saturates in imaginary time, the domain size stops growing and QITE can efficiently find the ground state.
 [Mot]